merRen22/template-android/README.md

 ## Refactoring

-In order to change the versions and dependecies access the buildSrc module.
+In order to change the versions and dependencies access the buildSrc module.
 It contains everything related to versions and packages names

 ## Modules